dwhall/HeyMac/HeyMacProtocol.md

 that encodes the type of contents contained in the Payload field.
 Values and their meanings are TBD.

+### Network ID Field

+When the Network ID field is present, it is a two octet (16 bits) unsigned value representing this network's identity.
+TBD: subfields may indicate network type and instance.

 ### Destination Address Field

 The Destination Address field is present when the Fctl D bit is set (1b1).
 When the Destination Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the destination for this frame.
 If the Fctl X bit is set (1b1), the Destination Address field is 8 octets

-### Source Address Field

-When the Source Address field is present, it is a two or eight octet (16 or 64 bits) unsigned value representing the address of the source for this frame.

-### Network ID Field

-When the Network ID field is present, it is a two octet (16 bits) unsigned value representing this network's identity.
-TBD: subfields may indicate network type and instance.

 ### HeyMac Information Elements